knocklabs/docs/pages/send-notifications/delivering-notifications.md

 1. Connect a webhook to notify you whenever there are new notifications triggered for your users
-2. Receive the webhook and use it to trigger the notification for the user from within your API
+2. Receive the webhook and use it to trigger the workflow for the user from within your API

 In the case where you have non user related channel needs, like Slack or Microsoft Teams, please contact us and we can assist.